 The Priority One team continues to do a great job of ensuring future opportunities for our young people and creating talent pipelines for the region's businesses.
 Simultaneously, they are drawing attention to the urgent need for significant investment in our city's infrastructure and community amenities.
 This is crucial to address the deficit and position us for the future.
 They also support the Māori economy, including the strong relationships with iwi and support of Toi Kai Rawa - the region's Māori economic development organisation.

-The programmes the Priority One team have run over the past year, which include a comprehensive range of sustainability and talent programmes, also aim to deliver on making Tauranga Moana a more liveable city.
-The ongoing work through the CBD Blueprint is a shining example of the synergies in our city between the private sector, and local and central government.
+The programmes the Priority One team have run over the past year, range of sustainability and talent programmes, also aim to deliver more liveable city.
+The ongoing work through the CBD Blueprint is a shining example of the synergies government.
 It provides a vision for future city precincts (cultural & historical, justice, sports & events, civic, retail & commercial, and knowledge) and showcases more than \$1.5b in large strategic investment in the city centre, including Tauranga City Council's investment into the civic heart -Te Manawataki o Te Papa.